nostr-resources/nostr-resources.github.io/index.md

 - [Guide for Damus](https://nostr.how/guides/damus) (iOS)
 - [Guide for Amethyst](https://nostr.how/guides/amethyst) (Android)
 - [Guide for Iris](https://nostr.how/guides/iris) (Web)

+**Are all nostr apps available on the App Store?**
+🦚 They are not.
+The existing monopolies are threatened by nostr and what it represents.
+But fear not, we will build our own app stores.
+We have one on Android already: [zap.store](https://zap.store/download/), an app store built on nostr.

 **Where do I find alternatives to existing stuff?**
 🦚 Have a look at [noalt.app](http://noalt.app/)